blocknetdx/documentation/docs/service-nodes/xcloud-configuration.md

 # XCloud Configuration Guide
 This guide explains how to setup and configure your Service Node to support XCloud.
 If you have not yet setup your Service Node, start with the [Service Node Setup Guide](/service-nodes/setup).
 Since XCloud is built on XRouter, you must also complete [XRouter configuration](/service-nodes/xrouter-configuration).

-!!! info "Note: XCloud requires a static IP"
+!!! warning "Note: XCloud requires a static IP"
   	For XCloud services, your Service Node Computer **IP address must remain unchanged** (static IP).
 If using a VPN with an IP that changes, it will impact your ability to provide XCloud services.

     XCloud makes direct connections and you'll need a WAN IP as your Service Node IP address and if it's behind a router you'll need to port-forward to it.

 XCloud is a decentralized microservice cloud network that allows you to monetize any microservice, blockchain, API, or cloud tech on your own hardware, in many cases without having to write any code.
-Some examples of these services are blockchain-based calls such as one that returns a list of Syscoin marketplace listings, third party data calls such as one that provides access to CMC's API, or a custom call for a service you create yourself.
+Some examples of these services are blockchain-based calls such as those provided by Infura, one that returns a list of Syscoin marketplace listings, third party data calls such as one that provides access to CMC's API, or a custom call for a service you create yourself.
 You have the option to offer these services for free or to charge a fee for each call.
 Fees can be specified individually for each call.

 To host a service, follow these steps: